hammadkhandev/shared_preferences/README.md

-# shared_preferences
+# shared_preferences_example

-A new Flutter project. shared_preferences are to store data loaclly in app.
+A new Flutter project. shared_preferences_example are to store data loaclly in app.
 Supported data types are int, double, bool, String and List<String>.

 ## Getting Started